cgmbauer/algorithms/README.md

 # Algorithms Challenges

 Challenges from [Hacker Rank](https://www.hackerrank.com/) or something that I came up.
+All made using JavaScript

 ## Problems directories and explanations